ciscoheat/superforms-web/src/routes/get-started/+page.md

 <SuperDebug data={$form} />

-Edit the form fields and see how the data is automatically updated.
+When editing the form fields, the data is automatically updated.
 The component also displays the current page status in the right corner.

 ### Posting data

-In form actions, we'll use the same `superValidate` function, but now it should be populated with `FormData`.
+In form actions, we'll also use the `superValidate` function, but now it should be populated with `FormData`.
 This can be done in several ways:

 - Use `request` parameter (which contains `FormData`)
 - Use the `event` object (which contains the request)